EY Tower: New building

 Oxford released plans for the new building on 17 June 2013.
 The new proposal also announced that the building would be renamed from 100 Adelaide Street West, the street address of the site, to Ernst & Young Tower.
 Ernst and Young, the primary tenant of the new building, will be leasing 225,000 sqft of office space.

 EY Tower is 617 ft high, with 42 floors and a total area of 900,000 sqft.
 The base of the new tower includes the south and east walls of the original Concourse Building and is integrated into the PATH as part of Oxford's Richmond-Adelaide Centre.
 The main tenants of the building are Ernst & Young, OMERS and TMX Group.
 In addition to a new public space and renovated entrance through the Concourse Building, the tower also features a 5,000 sqft outdoor terrace on the 14th floor.
 The building is LEED Platinum certified.
 The building was completed in 2017.

 Construction

 After many stages of planning, the tower's construction started in July 2014.
+On 23 April 2015, a worker fell from the building's third floor and landed near the construction site entrance on Adelaide Street.
+He was pronounced dead at the scene.
 The Tower was topped-out in June 2016 and opened in May 2017.